 - Arthritis: Although it’s seen mostly in older individuals, arthritis (inflammation of the joint) affects people of any age: 350 million worldwide and 40 million in the U.S, including over 250,000 children.
 Mild symptoms include pain, stiffness in the joints, fever, and weight loss, but it can rapidly turn aggressive and impair sufferers’ vital functions.
 Chiropractic care can significantly improve range of motion, muscle tone and strength, as well as flexibility and endurance.
 In addition to spinal manipulation, chiropractors typically use massage therapy, ultrasound, and a wide range of rehabilitative exercises for treating arthritis.

-- Anxiety and depression: Over 70 percent of the participants in a study published in the Journal of Vertebral Subluxation reported a “marked improvement” in their depressive episodes after undergoing treatment of the upper cervical misalignment.
+- study published in the Journal of Vertebral Subluxation reported a “marked improvement” in their depressive episodes after undergoing treatment of the upper cervical misalignment.
 Currently, more than 19 million Americans struggle with depression and its most common manifestations, including low self-esteem, insomnia, oversleeping, fatigue, and weight disorders.